vdizengremel/javascript-developer-test/README.md

 Tests can be run with: `npm test`.

 There are two kinds of test:
-- tests in `entrypoint` that test the overall by reading the given `data.js`.
+- tests in `entrypoint` that test the overall by reading the given `data.js` and testing calls to `console`.
-- use case tests that tests a particular aspect of a feature
+- use case tests that tests a particular aspect of a feature without interacting with the 'outside' of the use case layer.

 ## Given exercise